Alligator Behavior

 The American alligator (Alligator mississippiensis) is a large, aquatic reptile that is native to the southeastern United States.

-The American alligator is the largest extant member of the crocodilian family and can grow to be up to 14 feet long.
-American alligators are generally dark green or black in color and have broad snouts and powerful jaws.
+The American alligator is the largest extant member of the crocodilian family and can grow to more than 14 feet long.
+American alligators are generally dark green or black and have broad snouts and powerful jaws.

 They inhabit swamps, marshes, rivers, and lakes where they feed on fish, turtles, snakes, and small mammals.
 American alligators are well-adapted to life in aquatic environments and can stay underwater for extended periods of time.